 Binance is the brainchild of Changpeng Zhao, also known as CZ, one of the most influential figureheads in the cryptocurrency industry.
 Zhao started Binance after developing high-frequency software and working as an executive executive-levels at another cryptocurrency exchange, OKCoin.

-Binance launched in 2017 and quickly became the largest cryptocurrency trading platform in the world.
+Binance launched in 2017 and quickly became the largest cryptocurrency trading platform in the world to buy and sell Bitcoin (BTC), Ethereum (ETH), Cardano (ADA) and other cryptocurrencies with a lot of features like crypto porfolio or savings accounts.
 Until February 2020, the company was considered based in Malta.
 Still, after the small Eutinyn nation declared that Binance was not within its jurisdiction, the company has declined to declare other headquarters, noting that Bitcoin doesn’t have a central headquarters.

 One of Binance’s calling cards is its plethora of trading pairs and massive overall liquidity.
 The exchange currently has over 500 cryptocurrencies and more than 1,200 trading pairs.
 This makes it one of the most comprehensive exchanges on the market for trading almost any digital asset imaginable.

-However, one thing you won’t find on Binance is the ability to deposit, trade, or withdrawal US dollars.
+However, one thing you won’t find on Binance is the ability to deposit, trade, or withdrawal US dollars with your debit card and credit card.
 Instead, the exchange utilizes Tether (USDT), a cryptocurrency pegged to the US dollar.
-While using USDT is a practical way to keep capital in the cryptocurrency market using a stable asset, without being able to trade in USD, Binance users are stuck finding another exchange to onboard or fund their account via a privately owned wallet.
+While using USDT is a practical way to keep capital in the crypto market using a stable asset, without being able to trade in USD, Binance users are stuck finding another best online exchange to onboard or fund their account via a privately owned wallet.

 Coinbase was an early entrant into the cryptocurrency industry.
 Founded by CEO Brian Armstrong in 2012, the company has quickly grown into an industry giant, generating over $2 billion in revenue each year from its 35 million users.